 Draba glabella is a small (4 to 16 inches tall) herbaceous perennial, growing from a hardened base just underground (a caudex) to a basal rosette of hairy, 2.5 inch-long, often dentate leaves..
 From the rosette grows a single stem with a few dentate leaves and a loose terminal raceme up to 4 inches long, bearing 4-petaled flowers, the petals are yellow in bud but white upon opening.
 These mature into a flattened, lance-shaped fruit called a silique.
 The fruit are flattened, glabrous, and about 1/4 to 1/2 inch long.

-Draba arabisans is a sturdy perennial growing from a thick caudex, 1-4dm tall, with many basal but few cauline leaves, the basal leaves narrowly oblanceolate to spatulate, up to 6cm long, often sharply toothed, and stellate-hairy.
+Draba glabella is a sturdy perennial growing from a thick caudex, 1-4dm tall, with many basal but few cauline leaves, the basal leaves narrowly oblanceolate to spatulate, up to 6cm long, often sharply toothed, and stellate-hairy, the stellate hairs are stalked and with 9 or more rays.
 The infloresence is a loose raceme up to 10 cm long, the pedicels without leaves or bracts, and glabrous or nearly so.
 The petals appear yellow in bud but are white after opening, and 4-6mm long.
-The persistent style is .3 to .8 mm long.
-The fruits are glabrous siliques, 7 -11 mm long and .25x to .4x as wide as long, straight or nearly so, and with the style .1 to .3mm long or virtually obsolete in depauperate specimens.
+The fruits are glabrous siliques, 7 -11 mm long and .25x to .4x as wide as long, straight or nearly so, and with the persistent style 0.1 to 0.3mm long or virtually obsolete in depauperate specimens.

 Mature fruit is preferred in order to positively distinguish this species from the closely related Draba arabisans.